 Entrance includes Kew Gardens Rhizotron and Xstrata Treetop Walkway which takes you on a fascinating tour under the ground then 18 metres (59ft) up in the air, bringing you closer to the trees in a way that will take your breath away.

-With over 800 different species to discover, why not combine your visit to Kew Gardens with a visit to London Zoo, the perfect day out for people of all ages.
+Why not combine your visit to Kew Gardens with a visit to London Zoo, the perfect day out for people of all ages.

 For a great added experience purchase the Kew Gardens plus Kew Explorer ticket.
-The hop on/off is the best way to see all of Kew Gardens whatever the weather
+The hop on/off is the best way to see all of Kew Gardens whatever the weather.

 Kew Gardens, is a World Heritage Site located in 121 hectares of stunning vistas with six magnificent glasshouses set in a beautiful landscape beside the River Thames between Richmond and KEW in south-west London.
 Kew Gardens represents more than 250 years of historical gardens.
 It is home to a remarkable collection of over 30,000 types of plants from all over the world that range from the decorative to the peculiar.
 Kew Gardens provide opportunities for public enjoyment and enrichment and the behind-the-scenes scientific work helps ensure a sustainable future for plants and people.